danieljonce/crafty-controller-update-scripts/README.md

 ## 4. Placing Scripts in Crafty

+In CasaOS You can use the Web GUI and file manager to do this.

 1. On your Crafty VM/container host, create a scripts folder:
 ```bash
 mkdir -p /crafty/scripts